Alex-Mathai-98/Optical-Flow-GANs/README.md

 3. flow_gans.ipynb
 4. Model U-Net for Optical Flow Estimation.ipynb

+If you have already downloaded the data from the link that was previously provided, then you do NOT need to run the 1st three jupyter notebooks.

 ### create_train_adl_dataset.ipynb
 This script creates the training dataset - an efficient ".hdf5" file named "adl_dataset".
 This combines the preprocessed frames in the ```Code/train_data``` folder which were already passed through PwC Net.